-- ► Make sure to program Cycle 801 after Cycle 880 in order to reset the coordinate system. - ▶ Make sure to program Cycle 801 after a program abort in order to reset the coordinate system.
+- Make sure to program Cycle 801 after Cycle 880 in order to reset the coordinate system. - Make sure to program Cycle 801 after a program abort in order to reset the coordinate system.

-- This cycle can only be executed in the FUNCTION MODE MILL and FUNCTION MODE TURN machining modes. - The cycle is CALL-active. - Define the tool as a milling cutter in the tool table. - Before programming the cycle call, set the datum to the center of rotation.
+- This cycle can be executed only in the FUNCTION MODE MILL and FUNCTION MODE TURN machining modes. - The cycle is CALL-active. - Define the tool as a milling cutter in the tool table. - Before programming the cycle call, set the datum to the center of rotation.

-In order to avoid that the maximum permissible spindle speed of the tool is not exceeded, you can program a limitation.
+So as to avoid exceeding the maximum permissible spindle speed of the tool, you can program a limitation.
 (Specify it in the Nmax column of the "tool.t" tool table.)

 - The values entered for the module, number of teeth and outside diameter (outside diameter) are monitored.
 If these values are not coherent, then an error message is displayed.
 You can fill in 2 of the 3 parameters.
 Enter 0 for the module, the number of teeth, or the outside diameter (outside diameter).
-In this case, the control will calculate the missing value. - Program FUNCTION TURNDATA SPIN VCONST:0FF. - If you program FUNCTION TURNDATA SPIN VCONST:OFF S15, then the spindle speed of the tool is calculated as follows: Q541 x S. With Q541=238 and S=15, this would result in a tool spindle speed of 3570 rpm. - Program the direction of rotation of your workpiece (M303/M304) before the start of the cycle.
+In this case, the control will calculate the missing value. - Program FUNCTION TURNDATA SPIN VCONST:OFF. - If you program FUNCTION TURNDATA SPIN VCONST:OFF S15, then the spindle speed of the tool is calculated as follows: Q541 x S. With Q541=238 and S=15, this would result in a tool spindle speed of 3570 rpm. - Program the direction of rotation of your workpiece (M303/M304) before the start of the cycle.

+Help graphic Parameter

+Q215 Machining operation (0/1/2/3)?

+Define extent of machining:

-- O: Roughing and finishing
+0: Roughing and finishing

-- 1: Only roughing
+1: Only roughing

-- 2: Only finishing to final dimension
+2: Only finishing to final dimension

-- 3: Only finishing to oversize
+3: Only finishing to oversize

+Input: 0 , 1 , 2 , 3

 Q540 Module?

 Module of the gear

+Input: 099.999

 Q541 Number of teeth?

 Describe gear: number of teeth

+Input: 099999

 Q542 Outside diameter?

+ATAA.
 Describe gear: outside diameter of finished part

+Q543 - d Q542 Input: 099999.9999

 Q543 Trough-to-tip clearance?

-Distance between the addendum circle of the gear to be made and root circle of the mating gear.
+Distance between the addendum circle of the gear to be

+Ster L made and root circle of the mating gear.

+S ~ KANAAA Input: 09.9999

-Q544 Angle of inclination?
+Q544 Q544 Angle of inclination?

 Angle at which the teeth of a helical gear are inclined relative to the direction of the axis.
 For straight-cut gears, this angle is 0°.

+Input: - 60+60

 Q545 Tool lead angle?

 Angle of the edges of the gear hob.
 Enter this value in decimal notation.

 Example: 0°47'=0.7833

+Input: - 60+60

 Q546 Reverse tool rotation direction?

 Describe tool: Direction of spindle rotation of the gear hob

-- 3: Clockwise rotating tool (M3) - 4: Counterclockwise rotating tool (M4)
+3: Clockwise rotating tool (M3)

+4: Counterclockwise rotating tool (M4)

+Input: 3 , 4

 Q547 Angle offset of tool spindle?

+Angle at which the control turns the workpiece at the begin-